NBA Players

 Net Worth History

-When we initially began tracking Kyle Kuzma’s net worth in 2021, he was estimated to be worth just $3 million.
+When we began tracking Kyle Kuzma’s net worth in 2021, he was estimated at just $3 million.
 This figure was evaluated during the final year of his $8.5 million rookie contract.
 The following year, he signed a three-year $39 million contract, and by the end of 2022, Kuzma was worth roughly $13 million.

-Last year, Kuzma signed a four-year, $90 million contract, which is set to increase his net worth dramatically.
-In 2023, he earned $25.6 million, and in 2024, Kyle Kuzma’s net worth is estimated to be $20 Million.
+Last year, Kuzma signed a four-year, $90 million contract, which is set to dramatically increase his net worth.
+In 2023, he earned $25.6 million, and at the time of writing, Kuzma’s net worth is estimated to be $20 Million.

 | Year | Team | Salary |